secartifacts/secartifacts.github.io/_conferences/ndss2026/call.md

 Artifacts can be, e.g., software, datasets, models, test suites, or mechanized proofs.
 Paper proofs are not accepted, as evaluators lack the time and often the expertise to carefully review them.
 Physical objects, such as specialized computer hardware, are also not accepted, due to the difficulty of making them available to evaluators.

-To ensure that the evaluation is practical for the AEC, the proposed experiments should take at most *1 day* and run on a *commodity desktop machine*.
+To ensure that the evaluation is practical for the AEC, the proposed **experiments should take at most 1 day and run on a commodity desktop machine**.
 When the paper's research involves longer durations, the authors should design scaled-down experiments and properly justify how those can still significantly support the paper's analyses.
 A commodity desktop machine is defined as one with an x86-64 CPU with 8 cores and 16 GB of RAM running a recent Linux or Windows operating system and software obtainable free of charge.
 If this requirement cannot be met, the authors should make arrangements to provide (e.g., via SSH to their own infrastructure, or renting it from providers) anonymous access to the AEC.
 Hardware and software requirements must be stated when registering an artifact.
-If you intend to provide access to special hardware, you must reach out to the AE chair before the submission.
+If you intend to provide access to special hardware, you must reach out to the AE chairs before the submission.

 Artifact evaluation is single-blind.
 Each AEC member will independently test and review their assigned submissions.
 To maintain the anonymity of evaluators, artifact authors should not embed analytics or other tracking tools in any websites for their artifacts for the duration of the AE period.
-In cases where tracking is unavoidable, authors must notify the AE chair in advance so that AEC members can take adequate safeguards.
+In cases where tracking is unavoidable, authors must notify the AE chairs in advance so that AEC members can take adequate safeguards.

 Submitting an artifact for evaluation does not give the AEC permission to make its contents public or to retain any part of it after evaluation.
 Thus, authors are free to include proprietary models, data files, or code in artifacts.
 Participating in the AE process does not require the public release of artifacts, though it is highly encouraged.